evennia/evennia/docs/source/Howto/Starting/Part1/Python-classes-and-objects.md

 ```

 The `__init__` is a special method that Python recognizes.
 If given, this handles extra arguments
-when you instantiate a new Mobile.
+when you instantiate a new Monster.
 We have it add an argument `key` that we store on `self`.

 Now, for Evennia to see this code change, we need to reload the server.
 You can either do it this
 way: